 Although Italian Addis Ababa gradually changed from a futuristic utopia into a tedious town in the hands of the Italians, this story on Le Corbusier’s involvement urges us to rethink the idea of (Italian) colonial planning as an isolated phenomenon.
 Clearly, the debate on the plans for Addis Ababa was closely intertwined with the general European debate on architecture in the 1930’s.
 As Le Corbusier’s ideas on functional zoning, rigid lines, and three-dimensional urbanism were often too radical and futuristic to be realized on the European mainland, the colony was the ultimate laboratory to realize these concepts.
 Le Corbusier’s sketch challenges us to rethink received interpretations of modernist planning practices: it demonstrates how progressive design could serve to build a destructive colonial empire.

-The letter of Le Corbusier from which some of quotes used can be found in the Fondation Le Corbusier, Paris, and is reproduced in Giuliano Greslieri’s Architecture in the Italian Colonies in Africa.
+The letter from Le Corbusier quoted in the text can be found in the Fondation Le Corbusier, Paris and is reproduced in Giuliano Greslieri’s Architecture in the Italian Colonies in Africa.
 Bologna: Rassegna, 1992: 37.